Technotise: Edit & I: Animation

-Large parts of the film work were done using Moho, now known as Anime Studio Pro 5.
+Large parts of the film work were done using Moho.

 Release

 Theatrical

 The premiere of the film took place on 28 September 2009, at the Grand Hall of the Sava Centar, [8] but was planned for November, 2008.

 The distribution house is Cinears, and the film has been shown in cinemas since 1 October 2009.

 Marketing

 Technotise was featured at 2009 Exit music festival and Cinema City film festival in Novi Sad, the 2009 Festival of Animated Film in Banja Luka, Bosnia and Herzegovina, the 2009 Festival of Animated Cinema in Waterloo, Ontario, Canada, and at the 2010 Sci-Fi-London Oktoberfest in London, United Kingdom.

 A commercial was produced for Exit, featuring shots of Novi Sad and the Petrovaradin Fortress in the film's art style with futuristic elements added to the cities landmarks.
 Posters for the film's feature at the music festival were also created.

 A short logo promo for MTV (both with Serbian and English text) was done to promote the release of the film.

 A short advertisement was done for Green Guerilla promoting ecologically friendly bags, in collaboration with Exit music Festival, "Očistimo Srbiju", and B92.